Bhagya242656/AICTE_Internship_potato_project/README.md

 ## Key Features

 * Detects common potato leaf diseases such as Early Blight and Late Blight.
-* Employs a Convolutional Neural Network (CNN) model, specifically ResNet50, for accurate image classification.  *(Or mention your chosen model)*
+* Employs a Convolutional Neural Network (CNN) model, specifically ResNet50, for accurate image classification.
 * Provides image-based detection for ease of use.

 ## Getting Started